Our Family’s Story

 When I moved with my husband Ron to Milwaukee in 1993 I looked forward to starting a family, becoming involved in the community, and leading an uneventful yet meaningful life.
 And that’s how the following fourteen years unfolded.
 We were blessed with raising three daughters: Laura, Sara, and Rachel in Milwaukee’s close-knit community.
 Life was busy but good.

-One morning In February of 2009, when Laura was a high school freshman, and after she had been complaining for several weeks of increasingly painful headaches, we rushed her to the hospital.
-She had suffered a seizure.
+One morning In February of 2009, when Laura was a high school freshman, and after she had been complaining for several weeks of increasingly painful headaches, she suffered a seizure and was rushed to the hospital.
 Within twelve hours of being diagnosed with a brain tumor, Laura stopped breathing; three days later, the doctors declared her brain dead.
 Our worst nightmare—every parent’s worst nightmare—had come true.

-Three years later we were again blindsided when I was diagnosed with a benign brain tumor and underwent emergency surgery.
-During my better-than-expected recovery, I discovered the positive psychology concept of post-traumatic growth (PTG).
-I learned that our experience of surviving and thriving was more common than we would have thought; no longer did we feel so alone in our experience.
+Three years later we were again blindsided when I was diagnosed with a benign and unrelated brain tumor and underwent emergency surgery.
+During my better-than-expected recovery, I was relieved to discover the concept of post-traumatic growth (PTG).
+I learned that our experience of surviving and thriving, even while still grieving, was more common than we thought.